You shouldn't buy Microsoft Surface products in India: Here's why | Pocketnow

 But I was wrong.
 Very wrong.
 After about 20 months of use, my Surface Pro’s kickstand gave up on me.
 A couple of days ago, I closed the hinge after work, as any normal person would do, and the right side of the hinge popped out.
 I had no clue what had happened.
 After all, there was no pressure applied to the thing!
 And, there I was, with a $1,100 machine that broke within two years of use.

 Now, any machine can break.
-It’s not a problem (unless it can be repaired).
+It’s not a problem (unless it can’t be repaired).
 It was what followed that troubled me.
 It’s been two days since I’ve been trying to get to Microsoft support, but the efforts have only gone to vain.
 The tech giant has absolutely no customer support in India.
 I went to the Microsoft contact us / support page and contacted support, which opened a virtual assistant.

 I requested repair or replacement of the product, which took me to the ‘Start a Service Order’ page.
 On this page, Microsoft asks you about your problem and asks you to confirm your shipping address.
 This is where the process ends.
 The company doesn’t accept an Indian address since there is no support for the country.
 It says, “We’re sorry.
 The accessory or device you are requesting is not available.
 Please contact Microsoft Support for assistance.”
 And, it goes back to the Support page.